Guide to Employee Theft Bonds

 Are all of your employees ethical and trustworthy?
 Do they have access to valuable and expensive company assets?
 Do your employees work directly with customer property?
 Although we don’t live in Utopia, we do want to think the best of our employees.
 However, there are some bad apples who might take advantage of your business or customers when no one is looking.
 To help protect yourself from employee theft followed by possible bankruptcy, you should bond your employees.
 Here is a short guide that explains how employee theft bonds work and the various types of these bonds that exist.

 Any employee who has access to valuable company assets could be a potential theft risk.
 This includes access to automobiles, expensive equipment and, of course, cash.

 - Accounting: The new Sarbanes-Oxley legislation helps protect corporate accounting in publicly traded businesses, but it doesn’t keep them totally free from the risk of theft through accounting departments.
-Even the most long-term accounting workers in small to medium-sized business have been known to “work the system” and embezzle funds through skimming, larceny or even fraud.
+Even the most experienced accounting workers in small to medium-sized business have been known to “work the system” and embezzle funds through skimming, larceny or even fraud.

 - R & D: Do your employees have access to highly valuable intellectual property?
 There are many cases of corporate theft in the research and development department where unscrupulous employees have taken secrets to a competitor and made a hefty profit.

 - Door-to-Door: Do your employees work directly in the homes or offices of clients?
 Plumbers, electricians and even general contractors who work directly at a client’s residence should be bonded to protect from theft and provide clients with peace of mind.

 Employee theft bonds are an expense for businesses, but the benefits outweigh the costs.
 They are a great marketing tool for attracting customers, especially if the business works in customers’ homes.
 Customers feel more comfortable hiring a business that guarantees to protect their money and property while on the job.